Vijayganeshsrinivasan/Forecasting-using-ARIMA-method/README.md

 ---

-## What makes the dataset intersting
+## What makes the dataset interesting
 - The dataset contains historical product demand for a manufacturing company with footprints globally.
 - The company provides thousands of products within dozens of product categories for 7 years.
 There are four central warehouses to ship products within the region it is responsible for.
 - The data is available in the .csv format which allows us to perform the dataframe operations easily.